-As a journalist at the Esperance Express newspaper, I have spoken to community paramedic Paul Gaughan many times in the year I have worked in this scenic Western Australian coastal town 700 kilometres south-east of Perth.
+As a journalist at the Esperance Express, I have spoken to community paramedic Paul Gaughan many times in the year I have worked in the scenic coastal town 700 kilometres south-east of Perth.

 I've interviewed him about all sorts of issues and incidents around the region.

-But it was still a shock to suddenly see him on Monday afternoon, standing over motionless Laeticia Brouwer at the back of an ambulance pumping her chest in a desperate attempt to save the life of the 17-year-old surfer.
+But it was still a shock to suddenly see him on Monday afternoon, standing over motionless Laeticia Brouwer at the back of an ambulance pumping her chest in a desperate attempt to save the 17-year-old surfer.

 Under grey skies, with the beach looking far from its usual idyllic turquoise water and pristine white sand, Esperance's off-road ambulance and a convoy of other four-wheel-drives had just driven off the beach.

-In the middle of a chaotic, traumatic, heartbreaking scene in the beach car park, my eyes were fixed on Mr Gaughan, the St John Ambulance paramedic: he was focused and composed.
+In the middle of a chaotic, traumatic, heartbreaking scene in the beach car park, my eyes were fixed on Mr Gaughan, the St John Ambulance paramedic, as he fought for the teenager’s life: he was focused and composed.

 When he initially took the call about a shark attack about 4pm on Easter Monday, Mr Gaughan's heart sank.

 Ms Brouwer had just been pulled from the water at a surfing spot known as the Kelp Beds on nearby Wylie Bay Beach.